zhullyb/monyhar/monyhar/docs/linux/debugging.md

 still useful for debugging plugins (since it's only two processes instead of three) but you'll still need to use `--plugin-launcher` or another approach.

-### Printing Chromium types
+### Printing Monyhar types

-gdb 7 lets us use Python to write pretty-printers for Chromium types.
-See [gdbinit](https://monyhar.googlesource.com/monyhar/src/+/main/docs/gdbinit.md) to enable pretty-printing of Chromium types.
+gdb 7 lets us use Python to write pretty-printers for Monyhar types.
+See [gdbinit](https://monyhar.googlesource.com/monyhar/src/+/main/docs/gdbinit.md) to enable pretty-printing of Monyhar types.
 This will import Blink pretty-printers as well.

 Pretty printers for std types shouldn't be necessary in gdb 7, but they're